madclouds/code-better/README.md

 - Talk about code compilation process.
 Talk about what happens when you hit command+B, and when you archive.
 - Talk about schedule conflicts and how to keep them out of the database, and use them in memory only. (check `BlockoutDeclineExistingPlansPickerController`)
 - Review JSON mapping and Core Data interactions.
 Talk about API call.
+- Write more swift!

+## Mentor Stuffs
+- `PCOServicesCoreDataStack.m` uses `+ (BOOL)prepareCoreDataStack:(NSError **)error`.
+What's the double `**` about.
+I know `&error` is a reference pointer, but I don't know what `**` is.
+Answer:  ** is a pointer to a pointer.
+Since functions in C take arguments by value, it means you can't change the value of the argument in that function.
+But, by providing a level of indirection and passing a pointer to the pointer, you can change the value.